Nightcap Range

 The Nightcap Range - map from OpenStreetMap.
 Area highlighted in green is the Nightcap National Park, also including the Whian Whian State Conservation Area.

-The Nightcap Range is a mountain range located in the Northern Rivers region of New South Wales, Australia, in the area between Lismore and the New South Wales-Queensland border.
+The Nightcap Range is a mountain range in the Northern Rivers region of New South Wales, Australia, in the area between Lismore and the New South Wales-Queensland border.
 It includes Mount Burrell and Mount Nardi as well as containing the Nightcap National Park.
 The range is mainly covered with relict warm temperate rainforest and contains several rare and/or endemic species, most notably the Nightcap oak and the Minyon quandong.

 Description

 The range is a spur off the Great Dividing Range and extends generally southeast from Mount Burrell for about 25 km to Peates Mountain.
 It is separated from the remainder of the Great Dividing Range by the Nimbin Gap.
 The Range forms the southern flank of the Mount Warning (Tweed) shield volcano and geologically, is formed from the Lismore Basalts which are then overlain successively by the Nimbin Rhyolites and finally the Blue Knob Basalts.

 The highest peak in the range is Mount Burrell at 933 m above sea level.
 Other major peaks are Mount Neville at 919 m, Mount Nardi at 812 m, Mount Matheson at 804 m, and Peates Mountain at 604 m.
 The name "Blue Knob" is applied to a prominence on the top of Mount Burrell (with "Sphinx Rock" another geological feature adjacent to the main elevated section); the names "Blue Knob" and "Mount Burrell" are also used for the names of settled areas (districts) at the base of the range.